shaikhahmed9999/retail-store/README.md

 - **Model:** Contains the data models used by the application.
 - **Repository:** Contains interfaces for accessing data.
 - **Exception:** Contains custom exception classes.
-- **Util:** Contains utility classes.
+- **Constant:** All application constants variables.
+- **Validation:** user input custom validation.
+- **ResponceObject:** All API application have responceObjects for custom responce mapping.
+- **RequestObject:** All API application have requestObjects for custom request mapping.

 # **Key Classes:**

+- **BillingController:** Handles incoming requests related to user data and bill processing.
+- **ItemController:** Handles incoming requests related to item data and crud processing.
-- **UserController:** Handles incoming requests related to user data and bill processing.
+- **UserController:** Handles incoming requests related to user data and crud processing.
-- **UserService:** Provides methods for applying discounts and calculating the net payable amount.
+- **UserService:** Provides methods for get data from repository for user implementation.
+- **ItemService:** Provides methods for get data from repository for item implementation.
 - **User:** Represents user data including user type, tenure, and bill information.
 - **Bill:** Represents bill information including total amount and list of items.
 - **DiscountService:** Contains methods for applying various types of discounts.
-- **DiscountStrategy:** Interface defining methods for applying discounts.
+- **InvoiceService:** Contains methods for generate invoice with discount.
-- **EmployeeDiscountStrategy, AffiliateDiscountStrategy, TenureDiscountStrategy, BillDiscountStrategy:** Implementations of DiscountStrategy interface for different types of discounts.

-- **GroceryItem:** Represents grocery item information.
+- **UserRepository** for maintain crud operations.
+- **ItemRepository** for maintain crud operations.